Stanford Acceptance Rate | Requirements, SAT/ACT Scores, GPA, & Admission

 Make sure to follow everything step-by-step to ensure success.

-It will be a realistic goal and a very rewarding experience if I do say so myself.
+If I say so myself, it will be a realistic goal and a very rewarding experience.

 Eventually, you will join other farewell participants from around the country.